 - Mergers I: Health care related industries, including brand-name and generic pharmaceutical manufacturing and distribution, medical devices, and consumer health products.
 The division also reviews markets for defense, scientific, industrial, and consumer products.

 - Mergers II: A wide range of industries, from semiconductors and other high-tech hardware, to industrial chemicals, mining, commercial software, music, and video games.

 - Health Care: Physicians and other health professionals, pharmaceutical companies, institutional providers, and insurers.
 The division also reviews mergers involving health care products and services.

-- Anticompetitive Practices: Anticompetitive conduct, with an emphasis on issues of monopolization, exclusion of small and innovative rivals, abuse of intellectual property rights, attempts by professional and regulatory boards to limit competition, immunities from and exceptions to the antitrust laws, and industry standard setting.
+- Anticompetitive Practices: Anticompetitive conduct, with an emphasis on issues of monopolization, exclusion of small and innovative rivals, abuse of intellectual property rights, covenants not to compete, and industry standard setting.

 - Compliance: Competition orders and appropriate remedies for unlawful mergers or anticompetitive practices.